RedMser/ChatLane/README.md

 - Deadlock is in early alpha, so this tool and add-on **may stop working at any moment**.
 - As the tool edits a game file (specifically a script file), I am **not responsible for any bans for users of this tool**.
 Valve does not have a clear stance on what's fair game when it comes to modding Deadlock yet!
+- Due to a game bug, whenever the game updates (and `gameinfo.gi` file is reset), opening the chat wheel can **crash** your game!
+You must either patch the `gameinfo.gi` again (as described below), or go to chat wheel options and remove custom menus.

 ## Installation and Usage